 Tips on Working with Your Interpreter

-- Your interpreter is not your lawyer.
+Your interpreter is not your lawyer.
 The interpreter will interpret everything you say, word for word, in order to help you tell your story.
-The interpreter can also help you to understand what others are saying.
+The interpreter can also interpret for you in order to understand what others are saying.

-- If you do not understand a question or a word, say “I do not understand.”
+If you do not understand a question or a word, tell your interpreter “I do not understand.”

-- The court will provide an interpreter to you without cost to you.
+The court will provide an interpreter to you, if one is necessary, for free.